ThunderClapLP/mc-get/readme.md

 A console application to download and install mods and modpacks for Minecraft or a Minecraft server

 > [!NOTE]
-> This readme is for the development version, it may differ from the latest release.
-You can view the readme for the latest release [here](../v0.3.1/readme.md).

-> [!NOTE]
 > Breaking change from 0.3.x: mc-get no longer installs modpacks in the .minecraft folder directly!
 It now supports managing multiple concurrent Minecraft installations.

 ## Modding Platform Support